thehez/CloudSecNotes/README.md

 # PenTestingNotes
-Personal Notes and Cheetsheets for PenTesting

-A reference of notes on Penatration Testing and Cyber security consultancy for personal use
+A reference for personal notes and Cheetsheets for performing PenTesting and configuration reviews of cloud security vendors.